UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-Moreover, to analyze the performance of object detection and tracking algorithms in details, we also annotate several attributes: \begin{itemize} \item { \textbf{Vehicle category.}} We annotate four types of vehicles as, \ie, {\em car}, {\em bus}, {\em van}, and {\em others}.
-The distribution of vehicle category is shown in Figure~\ref{fig:attributes}(a). \item { \textbf{Weather.}} We consider four categories of weather conditions, \ie, {\em cloudy}, {\em night}, {\em sunny}, and {\em rainy}.
-The distribution of the weather attribute is presented in Figure~\ref{fig:attributes}(b). \item { \textbf{Scale.}} We define the scale of the annotated vehicle bounding boxes as the square root of their area in pixels.
-The distribution of vehicle scale in the dataset is presented in Figure~\ref{fig:attributes}(c).
-We group vehicles into three scales according to the vehicle scale: {\em small} ($0$-$50$ pixels), {\em medium} ($50$-$150$ pixels), and {\em large} (more than $150$ pixels). \item { \textbf{Occlusion ratio.}} We use the fraction of vehicle bounding box being occluded to define the occlusion.
-The distribution of occluded vehicles is shown in Figure~\ref{fig:attributes}(d), and classify the occlusion into three categories: {\em no occlusion}, {\em partial occlusion}, and {\em heavy occlusion}.
-Specifically, we define the partial occlusion, if the occlusion ratio of a vehicle is between $1\%-50\%$, and the heavy occlusion, if the occlusion ratio is larger than $50\%$. \item { \textbf{Truncation ratio.}} The truncation ratio indicates degree of vehicle parts is outside the frame, which is used in training data selection.
-We discard any sample with the truncation ratio larger than $0.5$ for training. \end{itemize}
+To analyze the performance of object detection and tracking algorithms thoroughly, we annotate sequences with several attributes: \begin{itemize} \item { \textbf{Vehicle type.}} We annotate four types of vehicles as {\em car}, {\em bus}, {\em van}, and {\em others} (including other vehicle types such as trucks and tankers)\footnote{Some vehicles in our dataset are rarely occurring special vehicles, and the number of them are limited.
+To facilitate model training, we combine them together to form the ``other'' category.}.
+The distribution of vehicle type is shown in Figure \ref{fig:attributes}(a). \item { \textbf{Illumination.}} We consider four categories of illumination conditions, \ie, {\em cloudy}, {\em night}, {\em sunny}, and {\em rainy}.
+The distribution of video sequences based on illumination attribute is presented in Figure \ref{fig:attributes}(b). \item { \textbf{Scale.}} We define the scale of the annotated vehicle bounding boxes as the square root of the area in pixels.
+The distribution of vehicle scale in the dataset is presented in Figure \ref{fig:attributes}(c).
+We label vehicles with three scales: {\em small scale} ($0$-$50$ pixels), {\em medium scale} ($50$-$150$ pixels), and {\em large scale} (more than $150$ pixels). \item { \textbf{Occlusion ratio.}} We use the fraction of vehicle bounding box being occluded to define the occlusion ratio.
+We annotate the occlusion relations between vehicle bounding boxes and compute the occlusion ratio.
+Vehicles are annotated with three categories: {\em no occlusion}, {\em partial occlusion}, and {\em heavy occlusion}.
+Specifically, a vehicle is considered partially occluded if the occlusion ratio of a vehicle is in the range of $1\%$ to $50\%$, and heavily occluded if the occlusion ratio is larger than $50\%$.
+The distribution of occluded vehicles in videos is shown in Figure \ref{fig:attributes}(d). \item { \textbf{Truncation ratio.}} The truncation ratio indicates the degree of vehicle parts appears outside a frame\footnote{Note that it is difficult to annotate the outside region of objects accurately.
+We thus approximately estimate the outside regions of objects by referring the last complete bounding boxes of objects before exiting the scenes.
+Meanwhile, the truncation ratio is only used to determine the validation of the annotated objects.
+That is, for both detection and tracking, we only consider the objects with the ratio smaller than $50\%$ in training.
+Thus, the annotation errors in truncation ratio have little impact on the benchmark.}.
+If a vehicle is not fully captured within a frame, we annotate the bounding box across the frame boundary and compute the truncation ratio based on the region outside the image.
+The truncation ratio is used in the training process of the evaluated detection and tracking algorithms where we discard the annotated bounding box when its ratio is larger than $50\%$. \end{itemize}